TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/database-options.md

 We recommend the following:

-* For PoC installations, you can use any of the following platforms (SQLite, PostgreSQL or MongoDB).
+* For PoC installations, you can use PostgreSQL or MongoDB.
 * For production installations, we **only** support MongoDB or PostgreSQL